Sunnyland Slim Quitman County Blues

 In recent years, Quitman County has faced economic challenges, including a decline in population and industries.
 Efforts have been made to revitalize the county through the promotion of tourism, highlighting its historical and cultural significance.
 Today, Quitman County continues to preserve its heritage while striving for economic development and improved living conditions for its residents.

-This timeline provides a condensed summary of the historical journey of Quitman County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Quitman County, Mississippi.

 • 1836 - Quitman County is created from portions of Coahoma, Panola, and Tunica counties.